 Basen on this objective, in 2017 we obtained, for all three of our headquarters, two sustainability certifications: S.Q.N.P.I. and V.I.V.A. the sustainability of viticulture in Italy to empower our choices.

 Since 2020 all the energy that we use in our various production processes, and that we are unable to cover with our photovoltaic system, come exclusively from renewable sources thanks to the provider Dolomiti Energia.
-At the same time, that same year we set ourselves a new goal: to become climate positive by 2026 by managing the woods and by joining national and international reforestation initiatives.
+At the same time, that same year we set ourselves a new goal: to become nature positive by 2040 by managing the woods and by joining national and international reforestation initiatives.
 The project not only is suitable for capturing our CO2 emissions, but also aims to be an opportunity to promote biodiversity and the involvement of the local community in initiatives aimed at protecting and improving the territory.

 Through S.Q.N.P.I.
 (National Quality Integrated System Production), certification issued by the Ministry of Agricultural, Food and Forestry Policies (MIPAAF), we guarantee an agricultural production system based on agronomic defence methods that favour the use of natural resources and regulatory mechanisms, limiting the impact on the environment.